Frequently Asked Questions – Pre Wedding

 Do I really need two wedding photographers?

-All of our half & full day packages include two professional wedding photographers.
+All of our full day packages include two professional wedding photographers.
 Two wedding photographers can shoot from two different angles or locations—they can literally be in two places at once to capture all of the action.
 For instance, we can photograph the Bride getting ready in one room and the Groom getting ready in another.
-Or while one photographer is photographing the Bride & Groom photo session, the other photographer can capture the reception details before the guests arrive.
+Or while one photographer is photographing the Bride & Groom's portrait session, the other photographer can capture the reception details before the guests arrive.
 We can also shoot from two different perspectives, such as during the ceremony, one photographer may be up in the balcony shooting a wide-angle, while the other is near the altar getting a close-up shot of the bride’s eyes tearing up.
 A wedding photography team can also be good insurance in case a photographer becomes injured or ill, or a guest steps in front of one photographer or a camera fails during a critical moment—there will still be another professional to capture the moment.

 In short, the answer is No. You can expect the same quality of work from any of the photographers on our team.
 We have a very small team of photographers that were hand selected to ensure consistent style and quality.
 Each photographer on our team is a full-time professional wedding photographer (they do WEDDING photography for a living) and has each photographed more than 500 weddings.